autonomy-lab-cooper-union/AutonomyLabWebsite/README.md

 ## Maintenance

 Please open an issue or PR if something needs to be addressed.
-Pushing to the repo directly will cause Actions to update the production site!
+PRs must be reviewed by at least one person before being eligible for merging if you're not an admin.
+Pushing or merging to the main branch triggers Actions to update the live production site!

 Initial website built by [@gary-kim](https://github.com/gary-kim/).